heynemann/ion-web/docs/source/ion_events.rst

 Ion Event Bus
 ===============

-Ion features an event bus that allows advanced users to plug into the CI server lifecycle.
+Ion features an event bus that allows advanced users to plug into the web server lifecycle.

 Usually that's required in plug-ins or for custom initialization of Ion.